NethermindEth/Forta-Agents/Vesper-Agents-Suite/loss-reported-agent/README.md

 ## Description

-This agent detects when a V3 Vesper Strategy report looses through `reportLoss` o `reportEarnings` method.
+This agent detects when a V3 Vesper Strategy reports loss through `reportLoss` or `reportEarnings` method.

 ## Alerts